JGarza189/neuroblastoma-2025/README.md

 ## Computer Set-up

-To run simulations and reproduce the results presented in this study, the **Jupyter Notebook interface** can be used to interact with simulation parameters, view visualization outputs, and perform iterative testing with ease.
+To run simulations and reproduce the results presented in this study, you can use the **Jupyter Notebook interface**, a graphical user interface (GUI) that allows for interactive control of simulation parameters and real-time visualization of outputs.
-Alternatively, simulations can also be run via the **command line interface (CLI)** for a more automated or script-driven workflow.
+Alternatively, simulations may be executed through the **command line interface (CLI)** for a more automated, script-based workflow.

-## Required Software & Libraries
+## Required Software
-Before beginning, ensure the following software and environments are properly installed:
+Before beginning, ensure the following software, libraries, modules, packages, and environments are properly installed:

-### 1. Required Programs
+### Required programs, libraries, modules, and packages

 - **Python 3.9 or higher**
-- **Jupyter Notebook or JupyterLab**
+- **Jupyter Notebook **
-- **Git** (for cloning the repository)
+- **Git** (for cloning the repository and interfacing at the command line)

 ### 2. Python Libraries